All Collections

 Written by Alex

-Updated this week
+Updated over a week ago

 What should my glucose levels be?

 Ready to optimize?
-You can aim for fasting glucose under 90 mg/dl (5 mmol/L) and post-meal glucose under 120 mg/dL (6.1 mmol/L).
+Aim to maintain a fasting glucose of under 90 mg/dl (5 mmol/L) and post-meal glucose under 120 mg/dL (6.1 mmol/L).

 Are glucose spikes bad?

-Seeing a "spike" on your graph can be stressful - but it’s not necessarily a bad thing!
+Seeing a "spike" on your graph can be stressful, but it’s not necessarily a bad thing!

-Think rolling hills (right), not jagged mountains (left):
+Think rolling hills, not jagged mountains.

+This graph illustrates what you could expect to see from three different meals.
+The first meal had a very minimal rise.
+Nice!
 The second had a steeper rise but it returned to baseline in under 2 hours and did not go beyond the target zone.
 Also good!

-What about a "double spike" ?
+What about a "double spike"?

 A biphasic curve or "double spike" is nothing to worry about!
 Learn more about this phenomenon from our blog.